 The key to receiving an EB-1 is to demonstrate high achievement.
 You want to be able to show a demonstrated need and fulfillment for your talent and specialty.

 You will receive your green card once the EB-1 is granted.
 This means that the new EB-1 holder gets permanent residency in the U.S.

 With an O-1 visa, a foreign worker will normally be approved for an initial period of stay between one and three years in the country.
 After that, visa renewals are granted on a yearly basis.

 Like the EB-1, the O-1 visa is also appealing to those working in the same specialty fields outlined for the EB-1.

-O-1 applicants are required to provide three pieces of evidence which serve to display their talent and ability.
+O-1 applicants are required to provide three pieces of evidence that serve to display their talent and ability.
 These normally refer to high achievements the applicant has received in his or her field.

-O-1A visas are for aliens who plan to provide services as a researcher, scientist, academic, business professional, or professional agents in other designated fields.
+O-1A visas are for aliens who plan to provide services as a researcher, scientists, academic, business professional, or professional agents in other designated fields.

 O-1B visas are mostly for foreign workers who anticipate jobs in the entertainment industry such as art, television, or theater.